Introduction to Stress Depression

 Imagine an employee doing this continuously for 26 days in a month.
 A burnout, therefore, is obvious.

-These act as major stress depression busters thereby rejuvenating the individual at work for an improved work performance.
+These act as major stress depression busters, thereby rejuvenating the individual at work for improved work performance.

 7. Stay away from Negative Influence

 Once you move around in the organization, you would definitely have interactions with several people.

 Meeting people who exude positive vibrations (or vibes as it is popularly called) is very important as these petty things can make or break your day.

 It is therefore essential to be in the company of people who have positive thinking and hence cast positive influences on others.

 Going by the old adage …”One is judged by the company he keeps”, you must try to avoid the company of people who exude negative vibrations.